Student Handbook (PDF)

 To change levels, please speak with your instructor.
 Your instructor will contact the Associate Director of Academics at your campus for final approval to change a level.
 To change or add courses within the same level, please contact the ELI Admission office.
 There is no fee for changing courses or levels.
 Any additional payment is required in full within 48 hours of the course change.

 Cancellation And Withdrawal Policy

-Notification of your intent to cancel or withdraw from a course must be submitted by email to the ELI.
-Depending on the course, you may also be required to submit a "Registration Action Form" to the Office of Student Assistance.
+Notification of your intent to cancel (drop) or withdraw from a course must be submitted by email to the ELI.
+Depending on the course, you may also be required to submit a "Registration Action Form" to the Student Accounts Office.
 If the correct procedure is not followed, you will not receive a refund and you will receive an F for the course at the end of the term.